aramosg/final_project_global_warming/README.md

 - Questions we hope to answer with the data
 Is there a correlation between the increase of temperature world wide and the number of natural disasters?
-Which countries are mostly affected by these variables during the time period? ****(o solo en los últimos años) What is the (economic*****?) impact of these variables in sectors like enterprises or governments?
+Which countries are mostly affected by these variables during the time period 1970 to 2020?
+What is the (economic*****?) impact of these variables in sectors like enterprises or governments?

 ## Description of their source of data (preview plan)
 - Project design
-Technologies and languages: Python, Jupyter notebook, PGAdmin4,  JavaScript, Mapbox, Tableau
+Technologies and tools: Pandas, Python, Jupyter notebook, PostgreSQL  JavaScript, Mapbox, Tableau, (Libraries: seaborn, matplot?, )

-### ETL and clean csv creation
+### Data clean up and final database creaiton creation
 For this project freely available, data sources were searched to obtain data sets of quantitative variables that might be implicated with global warming and might be of some impact for the model.

 Datasources and webpages that asked for payment as well as had poor quality or incomplete data for the time period were excluded.